jonseymour/git-plugin/README.md

 NAME
 ====
-git-pm - a plugin manager for git extensions
+git-plugin - a plugin manager for git extensions

 DESCRIPTION
 ===========
 The initial deliverable of the project will be a plugin architecture proposal.
-The intent of this deliverable is to create specifications that will allow plugin authors to create descriptors for their plugins that will be sufficient to enable git-pm to locate an appropriate package manager and delegate installation of the plugin to that package manager.
+The intent of this deliverable is to create specifications that will allow plugin authors to create descriptors for their plugins that will be sufficient to enable git-plugin to locate an appropriate package manager and delegate installation of the plugin to that package manager.

-In parallel to this deliverable, a plugin manager interface (git-pm) will be developed.
+In parallel to this deliverable, a plugin manager interface (git-plugin) will be developed.
 Such an interface will manage git plugins on behalf of git by delegating to whatever package-managers are available and installed on the platform.

 PRINCIPLES